-We believe that we currently qualify as a REIT.
+We believe that we currently qualify as a REIT for U.S. federal income tax purposes.
 No assurance can be given that we will remain qualified as a REIT.
-Qualification as a REIT involves the application of highly technical and complex Internal Revenue Code provisions for which there are only limited judicial or administrative interpretations.
+Qualification as a REIT for U.S. federal income tax purposes involves the application of highly technical and complex provisions of the Internal Revenue Code of 1986, as amended (the "Code") for which there are only limited judicial or administrative interpretations.
 The complexity of these provisions and of the applicable income tax regulations is greater in the case of a REIT structure like ours that holds assets in partnership form.
 The determination of various factual matters and circumstances not entirely within our control, including determinations by our partners in the Joint Venture Centers, may affect our continued qualification as a REIT.
 In addition, legislation, new regulations, administrative interpretations or court decisions could significantly change the tax laws with respect to our qualification as a REIT or the U.S. federal income tax consequences of that qualification.

-If in any taxable year we were to fail to qualify as a REIT, we will suffer the following negative results:
+If in any taxable year we were to fail to qualify as a REIT for U.S. federal income tax purposes, we will suffer the following negative results:

-- we will not be allowed a deduction for distributions to stockholders in computing our taxable income; and - we will be subject to U.S. federal income tax on our taxable income at regular corporate rates.
+- · we will not be allowed a deduction for distributions to stockholders in computing our taxable income; and - · we will be subject to U.S. federal income tax on our taxable income at regular corporate rates.